 And so they said, ‘With your family history and with your gene, you have about a 70% chance of getting breast cancer sooner rather than later, probably.’
 The national average for women who develop breast cancer is about 13%, so anything over 20% is considered high risk.

 With my CHEK2 gene mutation, my doctors told me I had two options.
-One is surveillance, and that's where every six months you go in for either a breast MRI or a 3D mammogram and continuing to do that for the rest of my life.
-My doctor insisted that ‘We are watching you closely, and if you get it, we'll get it early and it'll most likely be okay.’
+One is surveillance, and that's where every six months you go in for either a breast MRI or a 3D mammogram and continue to do that for the rest of your life.
+My doctor insisted that, ‘We are watching you closely, and if you get it, we'll get it early and it'll most likely be okay.’

 There were some complications.
 I ended up staying in the hospital longer than I had thought.
 And oh-my-god is it painful; I cannot even describe it.
 But it was the right decision.

 When it comes to the reality of electing to have a major surgery like this, I’m really inspired by a breast cancer survivor and comedian named Tig Notaro.
 I think she really is doing the fantastic job of showing that there is complication and nuance.
 On the one hand there's a simplified, glamorized version of it, like, 'I just had my surgery, and I don't have any scars, and there was no blood, and there was no pain, and it was spectacular.
 Don't even worry about it.’
 And then there’s the absolute fear zone of, ‘Here are photos of my nipples falling off, literally, because the tissue has died.’
 There's just every kind of horror story you can imagine.